Timusan/uwsgi-router-mkdir/README.md

 ```
 Given that uWSGI has permission to do so of course.

+## Flat file caching with expiration

-This plugin is part of a set of tiny plugins which aims to give the user static file caching with sane directory structure.
+This plugin is part of a set of tiny plugins which aims to give the user flat file caching with sane directory structure and file expiration.

 uWSGI is fully capable of storing responses into flat files, but storing them into a single directory on a site with a large amount of pages could lead to file system problems.

 Storing the responses in files scattered throughout directories circumvents these issues.